Giskard-AI/giskard/docs/giskard_hub/write_and_debug_tests/index.md

 ## Add tests from the automatic model insights

-While you [debug](../inspect/index.md) your test suite, Giskard provides some magic notifications displaying a bulb 💡.
+While you [debug](../inspect/index.md) your test suite, Giskard provides some magic notifications displaying a bulb 💡 at different place of your [debugging session](../inspect/index.md).
 These model insights covers various issues such as:
 * Words or features that **contributes** to the incorrect prediction
-* **Unrobust** predictions
+* **Unrobust** predictions against small variations
 * **Overconfident** predictions
 * **Underconfident** predictions

 By clicking on these small bulbs 💡, you have the possibility to:
-* Add new **tests** to your test suite: this enables you add new tests in 1 click
+* Add new **tests** to your test suite: this enables you to add new tests in 1 click
 * **Save** the data slice: this enables you to add this slice as a parameter of your future tests
 * Directly **debug** the data slice: this enables you to analize if the model insight is general to the whole slice